GD-FPS: Growth-Driven Feedforward Parameter Selection for Efficient Fine-Tuning: Method

+Using the loss gradient $\nabla_\theta \mathcal{L}(\theta)$ as a proxy for parameter importance requires constructing a full computational graph, leading to substantial computational overhead.
+To avoid this inefficiency, we instead derive importance scores directly from the forward pass.
+In this section, we formalize our base FPS mechanism, which forms the foundation of the full GD-FPS framework described in \cref{sec:growth}.

+The fundamental operation of a neural network layer involves computing the output as the inner product of weights and input activations.
+Concretely, for a weight $w_{k,j}^{(i)}$ connecting the $k$-th neuron in layer $i-1$ to the $j$-th neuron in layer $i$, its direct contribution to the pre-activation output is given by $w_{k,j}^{(i)} \cdot a_k^{(i-1)}(x)$, where $a_k^{(i-1)}(x)$ denotes the input activation for a given sample $x$.

+While the static weight magnitude $|w_{k,j}^{(i)}|$ is a well-established indicator of a parameter's intrinsic importance to the pre-trained representation~\cite{han2015learning, zhu2017prune, gale2019state, dettmers2023spqr}, it falls short when adapting to new domains.
+As Zhang \etal~\cite{zhang2024gradient} have empirically demonstrated, purely magnitude-based selection yields sub-optimal fine-tuning performance because it solely reflects pre-trained capacity while remaining blind to task-specific importance.
+In contrast, forward-pass activations provide dynamic, data-driven signals.
+Recent advances in foundation model compression further show that high-magnitude input activations serve as critical information hubs, significantly influencing a connection's structural contribution to the final output~\cite{yuan2022ptq4vit, dettmers2022llm, xiao2023smoothquant, li2023repq}.

-Concretely, for a weight $w_{k,j}^{(i)}$ connecting the $k$-th neuron in layer $i-1$ to the $j$-th neuron in layer $i$, we define its importance score as the product of its magnitude and that of its corresponding input activation.
-To capture overall importance on the downstream dataset $D$, we average this product across all samples.
-We use the $\ell_1$-norm (\ie absolute value) to measure these magnitudes, defining the importance score as: where $a_k^{(i-1)}(x)$ denotes the activation of the input neuron for sample $x$.
-This formulation enables on-the-fly computation of parameter importance during the forward pass.
-By combining the model's pre-trained knowledge (via weight magnitude $|w_{k,j}^{(i)}|$) with data-specific properties from the downstream task (via activation magnitude $|a_k^{(i-1)}(x)|$), our method effectively identifies salient parameters for adaptation.
-Consequently, this gradient-free design yields substantial efficiency gains.
-As shown in Table~\ref{tab:ablation_fgvc} (Appendix), this joint weight–activation consideration is critical to our approach’s success.
+Building on this, we formulate our base FPS importance score, denoted as $I_{FPS}(w_{k,j}^{(i)})$, which explicitly quantifies the joint magnitude of the static weight and its corresponding dynamic input activation over the downstream dataset.
+This evaluation is performed exclusively through forward passes on the downstream domain \textit{prior} to any fine-tuning: This formulation enables efficient computation of parameter importance directly during the forward pass.
+By combining the model's pre-trained knowledge (via weight magnitude $|w_{k,j}^{(i)}|$) with data-specific properties from the downstream task (via activation magnitude $|a_k^{(i-1)}(x)|$), our method identifies critical parameters for adaptation.
+Consequently, this gradient-free design yields substantial efficiency gains without constructing a memory-intensive computational graph.
+Furthermore, because the expected activation magnitude is a global statistical property of the entire dataset, the final importance scores are theoretically invariant to batch size and stochastic sampling variance.
+We provide a detailed empirical validation of this robustness in \cref{sec:exp_classification}.